SonarSoftwareInc/importer/README.md

 The importer itself is written in PHP.
 Although this importer should work with PHP 5.5+, I recommend using PHP7 for the best performance.
 If you're using Ubuntu 16.x, you will have PHP7 installed by default.

 ### Setup
-Download this tool by clicking [here](https://github.com/SonarSoftware/importer/archive/master.zip).
-Unzip it, and enter the folder.
+You can install this tool three ways - clone the repository, use [Composer](https://getcomposer.org) and download it via [Packagist](https://packagist.org/packages/sonarsoftware/importer), or click [here](https://github.com/SonarSoftware/importer/archive/master.zip), unzip it, and enter the folder.
+I recommend using git or Composer to install, so that you can easily keep it up to date.

 **The importer utilizes Redis for caching, and you will need the Redis server installed.
 You can install this on Ubuntu by typing `sudo apt-get install redis-server`.**